buzzcola3/AuttyTestAutomator/README.md

 - implement: hard define types of execute responses: float, int, string (in a nice structure) in sync with Websocket_Device_Framework for easier result handling
 - implement: 3 execute result types, "SUCCESS", "FAIL", "ERROR"

-- implement: opening file should not be copying it, but like editing it directly.
-- implement: save results of run to json file
 - implement: make status colors on files and message type colors be vertical pill shaped color dots
 - implement: user action node (user gets prompted to decide, measure something or similar)